yokawasa/envoy-proxy-demos/README.md

 ![](assets/demo-app-arch.png)

+This project is a fork of the [Envoy's example demo sets](https://github.com/envoyproxy/envoy/tree/master/examples)

 ## Pre-requisites
 - `docker daemon`: You need to have access to a docker daemon to run the demos
 - `cURL` : You need cURL to test the demos